Datu Ali: The Pulangi River

+The Battle of the Malala River

 On October 5, 1905, Captain Frank Ross McCoy of the 3rd Cavalry, and aide de camp to General Wood, formed the above Provisional Company consisting of volunteers from the 22nd Infantry, specifically to go after the Moro chieftain called the Datu Ali, who was The Last Major Chieftain to oppose American sovereignty on the island of Mindanao.
 Datu Ali consistently raided local villages, conducted hit and run attacks on US camps, and continued his campaign of insurrection through terror and fear.
 In September 1905, General Wood received intelligence that Datu Ali was encamped on his ranch deep in the mountains along the Malola (now known as Malala) River.

-Due to Datu Ali's stubborn resistance to the Americans, Datu Piang convince many of his fellow datus to end their support to Datu Ali and were no longer willing to put up with the misery and devastation that had been visited upon them.
+Due to Datu Ali's stubborn resistance to the Americans, Datu Piang convinced many of his fellow datus to end their support to Datu Ali and were no longer willing to put up with the misery and devastation that had been visited upon them.
 They wanted it ended before the unpredictable and vengeful General Wood returned.
 Piang had tipped off Captain McCoy that Datu Ali, was hiding out in a cabin near Lake Buluan within his large family and had sent most of his men back to their villages.
 This information had been relayed from Sharif Afdal, a religious leader, who had recently visited him due to sickness.
 Of equal importance, Datu Inuk (also known as Inog), a sworn enemy of Datu Ali and Tomas Torres, the long-time head scout for the Americans in Mindanao, volunteered to accompany and guide Captain McCoy to Datu Ali's location to identify him in person since the few Americans who could recognize him at sight were no longer stationed in the Philippines.

 General Wood ordered that an assault force be raised to find and apprehend Datu Ali.
-A large number of volunteers arose from the Regiment for the dangerous assignment, and from those volunteers Captain F.R.
-McCoy hand-picked 100 men provisional company from the 22nd Infantry Regiment, stationed at Camp Keithley in Lanao in secret; so as not to alert the residents of Cotabato that an operation was underway.
-They sailed October 11 from Iligan to the small town of Digos on Davao Gulf with a short stopover in Zamboanga.
+A large number of volunteers arose from the Regiment for the dangerous assignment, and from those volunteers Captain F. R. McCoy hand-picked 100 men provisional company from the 22nd Infantry Regiment, stationed at Camp Keithley in Lanao in secret; so as not to alert the residents of Cotabato that an operation was underway.
+They sailed on October 11 from Iligan to the small town of Digos on Davao Gulf with a short stopover in Zamboanga.
 Picking up two squads of Philippine Scouts, McCoy's party force-marched fifty miles across the high route he had traveled the year before, skirting the flanks of the impressive Mt.
 Apo, the highest mountain in the Philippines.
 As they descended into the valley, it was decided to leave the lame and exhausted behind, reducing the expedition to 77 men.